Soul And / Or Related Artists

 The Chi-lites were originally called the Hi-Lites, but had to change their name as there was a similarity with another groups name at the time.

-The Hi-Lites released material on the Dakar and Ja-Wes labels before the groups name change.
+The Hi-Lites (featuring Eugene Record, Robert Lester, Marshall Thompson and Creadel Jones) released material on the Daran and Ja-Wes labels before the groups name change.

 The 'C' in the groups 'Chi-Lites' name derived from their hometown's city, Chicago.